2½-ton 6×6 truck: Studebaker US6

 The Studebakers were very successful in the Soviet Union, where they carried large loads on poor roads in extreme weather.
-They were so successful that they were closely copied as the ZIS-/ZIL-151 and ZIL-157 family of trucks, built in the USSR until 1966 and in China until 1986.
+After the war, the basic design of the Studebaker US6 was closely copied in the Soviet Union to develop the GAZ-51 and GAZ-63 trucks, which were produced between 1946 and 1975.

 IHC M-5-6

 The International design began production at Ft.
 Wayne, Indiana, in 1941.
-500 M-5-6s and 3,000 M-5-6x4s, with a commercial K model cab, were complete by 1942, and were exported to the Soviet Union.
+500 M-5-6s and 3,000 M-5-6x4s, with a commercial International K truck model cab, were complete by 1942, and were exported to the Soviet Union.
 The design then was upgraded, with a larger engine, tires, military open cab, and other improvements, and standardized as the M-5H-6 for the US Navy and Marines.
 The only 2 1/2-ton with locking differentials, it had excellent off-road performance.
 More than 30,000 of all models were built between 1941 and 1945.